Steps to Applying

 STEP FOUR: Apply for financial aid.

 To apply for federal financial aid, you must submit the Free Application for Federal Student Aid (FAFSA).
 Please submit the College Scholarship Service (CSS) Profile application to be considered for institutional aid.

-- The priority deadline to submit the CSS Profile is November 1 for early decision applicants and February 1 for early action and regular admission applicants.
+The priority deadline to submit the FAFSA and CSS Profile is November 1 for early decision applicants and January 15 for early action and regular admission applicants.